Scan to download

 A physical office that can be visited in Australia; Risk limitation; Bonus prohibition; Consumer enlightenment.

-Generally speaking, ASIC-regulated broker profile will be found at the Professional Registers page on ASIC website.
+Generally speaking, ASIC-regulated broker profile will be found at https://service.asic.gov.au/search/.
 Try to find it and check if it will match the info from the broker website.

 The detailed steps are as follow: